 It's time for another Father's Day In The Parks post!
 Once again, the photos here were all taken by my dad at various tourist spots throughout Southern California.

 First up, we have Disneyland in the Summer of 1967.
 Here we see my aunt standing in front of Captain Hook's Pirate Ship.
-This print belongs to a set of DL photos which for some reason, I do not seem to have any corresponding slides.

 Next we have Knott's Berry Farm in the Summer of 1966.
 Here we see my uncle standing in front of the Calico Railroad, while some kid wearing mouse ears (hey kid, you're in the wrong park!) is trying to levitate the train with his special powers.
 We first saw my uncle inside Disneyland's Fort Wilderness in my Then and Now/Here and There post.